 While often still hot, September is the gateway to autumn.
 If you’re a big fan of fall, then this is the month you will start getting hyped for the coming season.
 Leaves might not be falling yet, but you’re likely beginning to think of Halloween, pumpkins, and the joy of the upcoming season.

 - Grab The Hogwarts Express: Hogwarts is back in session.

 - Transition To Fall: Get yourself in the fall mood by drawing out leaves in transition.

 - Heat Things Up: Channel your inner Guy Fieri and make everything in your September bullet journal layout flamin’.

 - Get Foxy: When you think of fall, what animal do you think of?
 Center your September bullet journal monthly theme on that animal (for me, it was the fox).

-- Embrace Your Inner Stationery Addict: If you’re a big stationery fan, then cover your September pages with doodles of pens, tape, rulers, and more.
+- Embrace Your Inner Stationery Addict: If you’re a big stationery fan, then cover your September pages with doodles of black pens, tape, rulers, and more bullet journal supplies.

-- Keep It Simple: Keep September simple and create an ombre effect with your favorite fall colors!
+- Keep It Simple: Keep September simple and create an ombre effect with your favorite fall colors for a minimalist layout!

 - Track The Moon Phases: Showcase the moon’s many beautiful phases in your bullet journal theme.

 - Move From Night To Day: Depict the duality of the sun and moon together in your September theme.

 - Draw A Beautiful Landscape: If you like landscapes, draw out a forest scene with the first touches of fall across the days of the week.